Phase Transitions at Unusual Values of $\theta$: Summary of Results

 \subsection{$2\pi$ Periodicity in $\theta$ and the Witten Effect}

 We explicitly checked that all of our physics result are invariant under $\theta\rightarrow\theta+2\pi$.
-The $2\pi$ periodicity is satisfied in a nontrivial way due to the Witten effect; the physical charge of the condensing dyon is given by
+The $2\pi$ periodicity is satisfied in a nontrivial way due to the Witten effect; the physical charge of the condensing dyon is given in these conventions by

 Here $\theta^{(N_F,k)}_{IR}=\pi\,{\rm Re}\left(\tau^{(N_F,k)}\right)$ is the IR theta angle at the $k$th vacuum\footnote{The normalization of $\tau$ and the Witten effect is in the conventions of \cite{Seiberg1994}.}.
 We explicitly calculated it below for all of our vacua, with the results shown in Figure~\ref{fig:NF0to3th}.
 These results, together with those of Figure~\ref{fig:NF0to3}, guarantee the $2\pi$ periodicity in $\theta$.
 Specifically, for $N_F=2\,(N_F=3)$, the $k=1\,(k=2)$ vacuum is the global minimum both at $\theta=0$ and $\theta=2\pi$.
 Accordingly, the value of $\theta_{IR}$ is the same in the $k=1\,(k=2)$ vacuum between $\theta=0$ and $\theta=2\pi$.
 Conversely, for $N_F=0$ the theory is in the $k=1$ vacuum with $(1,0)$ condensation for $\theta=0$, and in the $k=2$ vacuum with $(1,2)$ condensation for $\theta=2\pi$.
 However, due to the Witten effect, in both the $\theta=\varepsilon$ and $\theta=2\pi+\varepsilon$ (for an infinitesimal $\varepsilon>0$) the physical charge of the condensing dyons is $(Q_m,Q_e)=(1,0)$.
 Finally, for $N_F=1$ the theory is in the $k=3$ vacuum with $(1,0)$ condensation for $\theta=0$, and in the $k=1$ vacuum with $(1,-1)$ condensation for $\theta=2\pi$.
 Here as well, the Witten effect restores the $2\pi$ periodicity in $\theta$; in both the $\theta=\varepsilon$ and $\theta=2\pi+\varepsilon$, the physical charge of the condensing dyons is $(Q_m,Q_e)=\left(1,-\frac{\theta_{\rm IR}(\theta=0)}{\pi}\right)$.